 Santiago engaged in derivative transactions for its own account and on behalf of its customers.
 At this time, Chilean banks are permitted to use foreign exchange forward contracts (covering either foreign currencies against the US dollar, the UF against the Chilean peso or the UF and the Chilean peso against the US dollar), forward interest rate agreements and interest rate swaps.
 The majority of Santiago's derivative transactions arose from foreign exchange forward contracts, which were fundamentally of two types: (1) transactions covering two foreign currencies and (2) transactions covering UF or Chilean pesos against the US dollar.
 The first type were engaged in mainly for trading and hedging purposes, such as when Santiago took a liability position in foreign currency other than the US dollar.
-The second type, which were carried out mainly in the Chilean local market, were used for trading purposes or to take positions in foreign currency, taking into account internal limits and the fact that the forward foreign currency position (equivalent to 20.0% of regulatory capital).
+The second type, which were carried out mainly in the Chilean local market, were used for trading purposes or to take positions in foreign currency, taking into account internal limits and the fact that the forward foreign currency exposure had to be included in the maximum permitted net foreign currency position (equivalent to 20.0% of regulatory capital).